 Months of the year also exists in Excel.
 There is no need to manually create a list for days of the month in Excel.

-Write Month name in a cell and Drag that cell.
+Write the Month name in a cell and Drag that cell.
 Months name gets automatically populated.

 A manually created list by the user is now visible in the excel custom Lists.
-Delete can be clicked for deleting the manually made list.
+The delete can be clicked to delete the manually made list.

 The list can be created either horizontally or vertically.